daeken/LumberSharp/readme.md

 LumberSharp uses Lua to define scenes and rendering parameters.
 The format is largely straightforward:

+- Set page parameters (defaults to A4 in portrait mode with 10mm margins on all sides)
 - Define a camera
 - Load some number of meshes
 - Add them to the scene